 The purpose of this Compensation Discussion and Analysis ("CD&A") is to provide material information about the Company's compensation philosophy, objectives, and other relevant policies and to explain and put into context the material elements of the disclosure that follows in this Proxy Statement with respect to the compensation of our named executive officers (in this CD&A, referred to as the "NEOs").
-For the fiscal year ended September 30, 2023, our NEOs were:
+For the fiscal year ended September 30, 2024, our NEOs were:

-- · Jon Isaac, President and Chief Executive Officer - · Thomas Sedlak, Chief Executive Officer of Precision Industries, Inc. - · Eric Althofer, Former Chief Operating Officer
+- · Jon Isaac, President and Chief Executive Officer - · Rodney Spriggs, Chief Executive Officer of Vintage Stock, Inc. - Thomas Sedlak, Chief Executive Officer of Precision Industries, Inc.

-Biographical information regarding: Mr. Isaac is presented under the "Nominees for Directors" section of this Proxy Statement; Mr. Sedlak is presented under the "Executive Officers" section of this Proxy Statement; and Mr. Althofer is provided below.
+Biographical information regarding: Mr. Isaac is presented under the "Nominees for Directors" section of this Proxy Statement.
+Biographical information regarding Messrs.
+Spriggs and Sedlak is presented under the "Executive Officers" section of this Proxy Statement.